-The Ultimate Guide to Updating Fox Body Suspension
+The Ultimate Guide to Updating Fox Body Mustang Suspension

-The Ultimate Guide to Updating Fox Body Suspension
+The Ultimate Guide to Upgrading Fox Body Mustang Suspension

 The first step is to perform a visual inspection.
 Remember, your car is around three decades old, and a lot can happen in that time span, especially if the car has been driven.
 Even if it hasn’t, things can dry out and crack, and an inspection shouldn’t be overlooked.